by Saul McLeod published 2007

 Experimental design refers to how participants are allocated to the different conditions (or IV groups) in an experiment.

-Probably the commonest way to design an experiment in psychology is to divide the participants into two groups, the experimental group and the control group, and then introduce a change for the experimental group and not the control group.
+Probably the commonest way to design an experiment in psychology is to divide the participants into two groups, the experimental group and the control group, and then introduce a change to the experimental group and not the control group.

 The researcher must decide how he/she will allocate their sample to these IVs.
 For example, if there are 10 participants, will all 10 participants take part in both conditions (e.g. repeated measures) or will the participants be split in half and take part in only one condition each?